 And, so, we got them.
-And, what did we learn?
-This is what we learned.
+What did we learn?
 These are excerpts from the document.
 It said that this was done.
 This is an attorney who interviewed Ivey about it.
 And, this document said that Ivey characterized the nature of his analysis submitted to Mutty who was his supervisor, who was in charge of Oldsmobile, who was in charge of the station wagon that was the one that burned in this case.

 But, his analysis was submitted to them and others to assist them in trying to figure out how much they could spend on fuel systems.
 He agreed that they did not like the sound of the study, and he admitted that they were very cautious with distribution of the copies due to the nature of the subject matter.

 The lawyer concluded at the end of this memo, he said,

 “Obviously, Ivey is not an individual whom we would ever, in any conceivable situation, want to be identified to the plaintiffs in a post-collision fuel-fed fire case.
 And, the documents he generated are undoubtedly some of the potentially most horrible and most damaging were they ever to be produced.”
 So, I mean, he was right.
 And, so, that’s why they fought tooth and nail to keep all this stuff secret.